skip to Main Content

 Account for Your Assets

 Accounting for all of your assets is one of the first tasks your will’s executor is responsible with.
 It’s usually quite obvious to the will-writer what assets they own and where they are.
 This information is not always so obvious to the executor.
 What you can do to help alleviate the burden on the executor is prepare a detailed list of all your estate assets.
-Outlining what the assets are, what their approximate values might be and where they can be found will be very helpful for executors.
-Without this, executors are left scrambling to account for everything that you owned.
+You should describe what the assets are, what their approximate values might be and where they can be found.
+Executors can find it difficult to account for everything you owned without guidance.
 Further, will-writers should include any passwords and account information for digital assets.
 For example, leaving email passwords can be extremely helpful for executors as email information might be crucial during estate administration.

 Consider Life Insurance

-Life insurance is usually thought of as protection in the case of an unexpected death – protecting loved ones by providing a significant sum of money to help care for them.
+People usually think of life insurance as protection in the case of an unexpected death – protecting loved ones by providing a significant sum of money to help care for them.
 Another way to look at life insurance for elderly people is as an estate planning tool.
 Having a life insurance plan can reduce probate fees, make estate administration more efficient and increase privacy.
 For more information, read our blog on life insurance as an estate planning method.

 Consider Writing a Secondary Will